Autonomy and heteronomy: Change of status

 Autonomy and heteronomy are largely sociopolitical constructs rather than the result of intrinsic linguistic differences, and thus may change over time.

 Heteronomous varieties may become dependent on a different standard as a result of social or political changes.

 For example, the Scanian dialects spoken at the southern tip of Sweden, were considered dialects of Danish when the area was part of the kingdom of Denmark.
 A few decades after the area was transferred to Sweden, these varieties were generally regarded as dialects of Swedish, although the dialects themselves had not changed.

 Efforts to achieve autonomy are often connected with nationalist movements and the establishment of nation states.
-Examples of varieties that have gained autonomy are Serbian, Croatian, and Bosnian from Serbo-Croatian; and Afrikaans, which was formerly considered a dialect of Dutch.
+An example of a variety that has gained autonomy is Afrikaans, which was formerly considered a dialect of Dutch.
+Sometimes it is stated that examples of varieties that have gained autonomy include Serbian, Croatian, and Bosnian, but "the four varieties - Bosnian, Croatian, Montenegrin, and Serbian - are all totally mutually comprehensible [...]
+What there is, is a common, polycentric standard language - just like, say, French, which has Belgian, Swiss, French, and Canadian variants but is definitely not four different languages. [...]
+Linguistic scientists are agreed that BCSM is essentially a single language with four different standard variants bearing different names".

 Examples of languages that have previously been considered to be autonomous but are now sometimes considered heteronomous are Occitan, sometimes considered a dialect of French; Low German, occasionally considered to be a dialect of German; and Scots with regard to Standard English, though the German linguist Heinz Kloss considered Scots a Halbsprache ('half language') in terms of an abstand and ausbau languages framework due to its prestigious literary conventions as, for example, described in the 1921 Manual of Modern Scots.